 "Now that some restrictions have been lifted, it is getting easier to get back to nature and all it has to offer," says Price.
 "But be sure to keep safety in mind.
 When in nature with others, keep a distance of six feet, wear face coverings and wash your hands as often as you can."

-In addition to the boost in immunity, being outdoors can improve your health and well-being in the following five ways:
+According to Price, being outdoors can improve your health and well-being in the following five ways:

-- Improves mood — Researchers have found that nature simply makes us happy.
-Anxiety, depression and anger are notably decreased after spending time forest bathing or doing other outdoor activities.
+Improves mood — Researchers have found that nature simply makes us happy.
+Anxiety, depression and anger are notably decreased after spending time outdoors.

-Kuraishy notes that spending time outside can be especially beneficial during the holidays, when schedules become fuller and stress levels rise.
+Price notes that spending time outside can be especially beneficial during holidays, when schedules become fuller and stress levels rise.

-"I love to walk in neighborhoods and see all the decorations for the holidays — what a great way to enjoy the health benefits of being outdoors and to take your mind to a positive place of peace and gratitude."
+"I love to walk in neighborhoods to see how people celebrate different holidays — what a great way to enjoy the health benefits of being outdoors and to take your mind to a positive place of peace and gratitude."